 Located in Kingston, Ontario, the Global Goals Jam at Smith is a multiple-day case competition, gathering professionals from diverse backgrounds and Canadian Schools’ programs to contribute to the Sustainable Development Goals by creating local solutions with long-term impact.
 More than an event, it is a network of cities and organizations that are excited to engage their local communities to create a real impact on the Global Goals.

-We are delighted to have students joining us from different programs across Canada: Ivey, Rotman, Sauder, Desautels, Schulich, Smith MBA, Smith MMIE, Smith MMAI, Smith Social Impact Certificate, and Smith Commerce Undergraduate Program.
+We are delighted to have students joining us from different schools across Canada: Ivey, Rotman, Sauder, Desautels, Schulich, HEC Montreal, and Smith.
 Gathering professionals from diverse backgrounds and Canadian Schools will incentivize creative thinking.

 How does it work?

 The competition will be 100% virtual.
-Each team will be created by the organizers in order to promote diversity before being assigned one of the three cases.
-The teams will then have a chance to ask questions to their respective client during a live Q&A session.
+You sign up individually and the teams will be created by the organizers in order to promote diversity before assigning one of the three cases to each team.
+The teams (composed of students from the different programs) will then have a chance to ask questions to their respective client during a live Q&A session.
 After working on a solution on their own time, each team will then have the opportunity to present their case to a jury composed of faculty members, the client, and an external party.
 There will be one winning team per case.
 In short: 3 Cases, 3 Juries, 3 Winning Teams.